wazzy88/Wshaikh/README.md

 - Network Security Groups
 - Virtual Machines
 - Load Balancers
----
-Jumpbox Useage
-- Containers (Docker)
-- Provisioners (Ansible)
----

 	Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

 > What aspect of security do load balancers protect?
 - According to [Azure security baseline for Azure Load Balancer](https://bit.ly/3AnSRPV), the load balancer's main purpose is to distribute web traffic across multiple servers.
 In our network, the load balancer was installed in front of the VM to